 The report shows that the share of PSO board members who are people of color remained unchanged at 33 percent between 2017 and 2018, whereas the share of people of color among PSO staff increased from 34 percent to 40 percent over the past year.
-PSO boards are more racially and ethnically diverse than nonprofit boards overall, but that’s a pretty low bar: just 16% of nonprofit board members are people of color, according to BoardSource.
+PSO boards are more racially and ethnically diverse than nonprofit boards overall, but that’s a pretty low bar: just 16 percent of nonprofit board members are people of color, according to BoardSource.
 PSO boards are less diverse than the U.S. population, of which 39 percent are people of color.

 As I wrote in a post last year, there are strong arguments for having nonprofit boards that are racially and ethnically diverse.
 For starters, a diverse board is a more effective board.
 Numerous studies have shown that having diverse groups that include a range of perspectives enhance creative thinking, innovation and problem solving, resulting in better decisions.
 People with different backgrounds and life experiences enrich board discussions and decision-making processes, leading to better outcomes than those where board members share a monolithic viewpoint or world view.